Polar Posts: Signy Island

 Following leads from those simple markings on stamps from almost fifty years ago, you can step into a virtual tour of the Signy Base today.
 Click a building and you can click through it and move from room to room.

-I don't see any stamps on any of the walls or desks, but it certainly was a fun journey.
+I don't see any stamps on any of their walls or desks, but it certainly was a fun journey.
+I'm still a bit confused by the overlapping territories of South Orkney and British Antarctic Territory ... perhaps Signy Island is served from both?

 Comments